Archive Is Twitch Safe for Kids? What Parents Need to Know

 Whisper

-With Whisper, users can message one another directly and privately.
+With Whisper, users can send private messages to each other directly and privately.
 The feature is intended to help viewers share clips and links or discuss topics unrelated to the stream.

 Streaming